MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/java-adapters/java-http-adapter.md

 ### Overview
 Java adapters provide free reign over connectivity to your backend.
 It is therefore your responsibility to ensure best practices regarding performance and other implementation details.
-This tutorial shows an example of a Java adapter that connects to an RSS feed by using a Java `HttpClient`.
+This tutorial covers an example of a Java adapter that connects to an RSS feed by using a Java `HttpClient`.

 **Prerequisite:** Make sure to read the [Java Adapters](../) tutorial first.